rukmanigopalan/adlsgen1togen2migrationsamples/src/ADLS Gen1 and Gen2 ACL Behavior/ADLS Gen1 and Gen2 ACL Behavior  Analysis .md

 ***TEST STEPS:***

 **GEN1 Behavior Testing Steps**
-1.Call setpermission with permision= null/space and see the result
+1.Call setpermission with permision= null/space and see the result via Java SDK
     *	Step1: Connect ADLS gen1 with service principal (SPN)
     *	Step2 : Call setpermission with permision= null/space and see the result

 **GEN2 Behavior Testing Steps**
-1. Call setpermission with permision= null/space and see the result
+1. Call setpermission with permision= null/space and see the result via Java SDK
      *	Step1: Connect ADLS gen2 with service principal (SPN)
      *	Step2: : Call setpermission with permision= null/space and see the result